This blog was last updated on June 11, 2024.

 Estes Park has options for both hotels and Airbnbs.
 My faves are The Stanley, The Inn on Fall River, or Silver Moon Inn.
 If you’re bringing lots of buddies and will need a full house, an Airbnb is going to be your best bet.

-For more of a quiet, mountain vibe, I tell my couples to stay anywhere along Fall River Road.
-Staying in RMNP instead of in town is an option, just know that most of your lodging options are going to be log cabins.
+If you want more of a quiet, mountain vibe, I tell my couples to stay anywhere along Fall River Road.
+If you’d rather stay in RMNP instead of in town, just know that most of your lodging options are going to be log cabins.

 Sites to See

 • Obviously I’m going to tell you to hike Rocky Mountain National Park!
-Depending on when you’re here, you may need to register for timed entry.
+If you’re visiting from the end of May through October, you’ll need to register for timed entry.
 But once you’re in, my favorite hikes are Lake Haiyaha and Emerald Lake.

-• Enjoy a cocktail on the historic porch at The Stanley hotel.
+• Enjoy at cocktail on the historic porch at The Stanley Hotel.
 You don’t have to be a guest to enjoy the bars and restaurants, but you won’t be allowed up the stairs into the actual hotel.

 • Take in the views from Trail Ridge Road.
 It stretches for 48 miles and has killer views of the peaks, wildflowers, and wildlife.
 It’s usually open late May until October, but make sure you double check before you leave.